agoetz/HVP_software/PEAR/benchmarks.md

 ##Results

 PEAR is a threaded code and we measured the run time as a function of thread count.
-Although the scalability is generally good, the overall performance (measured by walltime) is low compared to Pandaseq
+Although the scalability is generally good (21x speedup on 24 cores), the overall performance (measured by walltime) is low compared to Pandaseq